What Is Project SUCCESS?

 Parent Programs: Project SUCCESS includes parents as collaborative partners in prevention through parent workshops, consultation and referral, involvement in PTA and other school and community organizations.

 Referrals: Students and parents who can benefit from additional services are referred to appropriate agencies or practitioners in the community or to other services in the school.

 Project SUCCESS is a voluntary program.
 Most students self-refer to the Project SUCCESS Counselor.
 Students may also be referred by peers, parents and faculty.
 Feel free to stop by the Project SUCCESS Counselor’s offices at your school or you may reach the counselor by phone or email.

-Referral Process: If you would like to make a referral you can email or call
+Referral Process: If you'd like to make a referral, please email or call:

 OR complete the referral form below.